A specific job or your Jenkins environment is experiencing high CPU usage.

 - GC log file for review

-A support bundle from the problematic instance ideally when the issue is happening or in the worst case right after the issue is exposed.
+Please capture a support bundle from the problem instance, ideally when the issue is happening, or else right after the issue is exposed.
 This knowledge base article describes how to create a support bundle.

 See CloudBees Jenkins Platform Supported Java Versions and ensure that you are using a supported Java environment.

 chmod +x jenkinshangWithJstack.sh.

-6. - If you are experiencing a high cpu issue please execute the script while the issue is occurring
+6. If you are experiencing a high CPU issue please execute the script while the issue is occurring.
+Run the

 jenkinshangWithJstack.sh script as the same user that starts Jenkins by running: